What is keratoconus

 During the progressive phase of the eye disease, your cornea becomes thinner and weaker and the surface becomes irregular or conical in shape.
 Your vision becomes more and more affected depending on the position and size of the conical shape.
 Sometimes keratoconus is also called conical cornea.

 What is forme fruste keratoconus?

 This is when the disease starts in your eye but then stops getting worse for some reason.
 This may happen before it even causes noticeable problems with your vision.
 It is a very mild form and not usually picked up unless you have tests for laser eye surgery.
-Read more about forme fruste and other types of keratoconus here.
+Learn more about forme fruste keratoconus.

 Getting the right diagnosis

 Your keratoconus may be worse in one eye than the other – sometimes much more so.